oxygenxml/web-author-storage-services-integration/ss-oxygen-sample-webapp/README.md

 the plugins servlets and filters.

-Another important file that needs to be placed in the [src/main/webapp/WEB-INF/](src/main/webapp/WEB-INF) folder is the **license.txt** file.
-This file entitles you to use the oXygen Author WebApp.
-In order to obtain such a license, contact us on <support@oxygenxml.com>.
+Another important file that needs to be placed in the [src/main/webapp/WEB-INF/](src/main/webapp/WEB-INF) folder is the **license.properties** file.
+This file contains connection details for an oXygen licensing server that is configured with an oXygen XML WebApp license.